Python – The Best Language for Startup Programming

 If chosen properly, a programming language will help you and your startup:

-- save time and money for the implementation of your ideas,
+- save time and money on the implementation of your ideas,

 - scale the development team if necessary,